Antenna types: Dipoles

 "Doublet" is a name radio amateurs sometimes use for a dipole antenna that is used on a frequency below the antenna's lowest self-resonance.
 It is not necessary for an antenna to be resonant to transmit well, rather resonance is preferred to easily feed power to it; using a transmatch may make feeding power to an antenna on its non-resonant frequencies possible.
-Some "doublets" are carefully sized to avoid resonance, in order to make impedance matching less challenging.
+Some "doublets" are carefully sized to avoid resonance – and especially "antiresonances" – in order to make impedance matching for multiple frequencies less challenging.
 (The term is "doublet" is not strictly distinguished; many use it as a synonym for "dipole".)